Omni Calculator logo

 How to calculate the gear ratio for gear speed?

-When you have two connected gears, the gear ratio is the ratio between the input (driving) gear's number of teeth and the output (driven) gear's number of teeth.
-It allows the system designer to slow or speed up a rotational speed, which has other useful effects like influencing the torque.
-The gear ratio is also the factor by which the input speed is multiplied to deliver the output speed.
+When you have two connected gears, the gear ratio is the ratio between the output (driven) gear's number of teeth and the input (driving) gear's number of teeth.
+It allows the system designer to slow down or speed up a rotational speed, which has other useful effects like influencing the torque.
+The gear ratio is also the factor by which the required output speed is multiplied to determine the necessary input speed.

 So, if you want to know how to calculate the gear ratio and the speed ratio mathematically, the equation would be: